 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”– Psalm 34:18 (NIV)

 God draws near to broken places.
-This closeness is not abstract—God bends toward you in tenderness, the way a parent leans over a hurting child.
+God bends toward you in tenderness, like a parent leaning over a hurting child.

 “Why, my soul, are you downcast?
 Why so disturbed within me?
 Put your hope in God…”– Psalm 42:11 (NIV)

 The psalmist talks to his own soul.
-This isn’t denial; it’s a gentle nudge toward hope while acknowledging turmoil.
+He nudges his soul toward hope while acknowledging the turmoil.

 “Even though I walk through the darkest valley, I will fear no evil, for you are with me…”– Psalm 23:4 (NIV)